Really-Simple-Plugins/complianz-gdpr/readme.txt

 = 6.0.0 =
 * Important: Cookie Banner has changed significantly.
 Please check your Cookie Banner after updating.
 * New: Consent per Service and real-time cookie control with the CookieShredder.
+* Improvement: allow both consent per category and consent per service on the custom consent area shortcode
+* Improvement: show summary of detected cookies instead of full list on the scan page
 * Improvement: new Script Center, with option to add dependencies and placeholders
 * Improvement: complete rewrite of the cookiebanner code, faster, modular, easily customizable.
 * Improvement: removed jquery as dependency from the cookiebanner javascript